-- ad hoc groups/collectives of professional artists or arts professionals with a permanent physical address in Ontario and who are eligible in at least one other OAC project program (see definition of ad hoc groups/collectives in the Guide to OAC Project Programs)
+- ad hoc groups and collectives of professional artists or arts professionals that have 50 per cent of its members residing in Ontario and who are eligible in at least one other OAC project program (see definition of ad hoc groups and collectives in the Guide to OAC Project Programs)

 - Ontario-based not-for-profit arts organizations who are eligible in at least one other OAC project or operating program

 - Ontario-based, Canadian-owned for-profit book or periodical publishers eligible for funding in OAC’s publishing programs